-3. Drop off at HISEF
+3 Drop off at HISEF

-Drop off your board at Hamilton High School during the designated time periods and check in.
+The Site's Science Fair Coordinator will drop off your board at Hamilton High School during the designated time periods and check in.

-4. Day of Fair
+4. Dav of Fair

 Please come to HISEF to see CUSD projects on display and partake in a variety of hands-on STEM activities.
 Teachers can build relationships with co-workers and the community, and learn a lot by attending and judging.